 2025 Programme

-Foyer de Danse
+Foyer de danse

 Choreographed by Frederick Ashton.
-Reconstructed and staged by Ursula Hageli
+Reconstructed and staged by Ursula Hageli in conjunction with the Frederick Ashton Foundation.

 Keeping Up with the Apocalypse